Tip #505: Handling Delays That Impact a Series of Presenters

 If at all possible, this is clearly the most equitable way to manage the time loss.
 But if the presenters are busy people who have obligations before and after their scheduled times, this will not work.

-In certain cases, a third option is to severely curtail or entirely eliminate a section, if the presenter is amenable and the section content is not critical and/or can be provided in written handout materials.
+In certain cases, a third option is to severely curtail or entirely eliminate a section.
+This assumes the presenter is amenable and the section content is not critical and/or can be provided in written handout materials.

 There is no perfect solution that will satisfy all conditions.

-Whatever option is chosen, it is essential that the presenters be immediately told which option will be used.
-Then they can adapt to the new time frame and pace their presentations accordingly to ensure that they complete all essential content and activities within the available time.
+Whatever option is chosen, it is essential that you tell the presenters immediately which option you have selected.
+Then they can adapt to the new time frame.
+They can pace their presentations accordingly to ensure that they complete all essential content and activities within the available time.

 May your learning be sweet.